k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: number of guaranteed artifacts from wishing
 - Make Druid's first sacrifice gift Werebane
 - Harbinger can eat through iron bars like Dirge
+- Change Werebane from a saber to a scimitar